SalK91/convex_optimization/docs/convex/19_optimizationalgo.md

 $$
 \|\nabla f(x) - \nabla f(y)\|_2 \le L \|x-y\|_2 \quad \text{for all } x,y.
 $$
-Smoothness lets us control step sizes.
+> Smoothness lets us control step sizes.

-### 12.2.2 Algorithm
 Gradient descent iterates
 $$
 x_{k+1} = x_k - \alpha_k \nabla f(x_k),
 $$
 where $\alpha_k>0$ is the step size (also called learning rate in machine learning).
+Typical choices:

-A common choice is a constant $\alpha_k = 1/L$ when $L$ is known, or a backtracking line search when it is not.
+- constant $\alpha_k = 1/L$ when $L$ is known,
+- backtracking line search when $L$ is unknown,
+- diminishing step sizes in some settings.

+> Derivation:

-> Derivation: Around $x_t$, we approximate $f$ using its Taylor expansion:
+> Around $x_t$, we can approximate $f$ using its Taylor expansion:

 > $$
 f(x) \approx f(x_t) + \langle \nabla f(x_t), x - x_t \rangle.
 $$

-> - We assume $f$ behaves approximately like its tangent plane near $x_t$.
-> - If we were to minimize just this linear model, we would move infinitely far in the direction of steepest descent $-\nabla f(x_t)$, which is not realistic or stable.

-> This motivates adding a locality restriction — we trust the linear approximation near $x_t$, not globally.
+> We assume $f$ behaves approximately like its tangent plane near $x_t$.
+But tf we were to minimize just this linear model, we would move infinitely far in the direction of steepest descent $-\nabla f(x_t)$, which is not realistic or stable.
+This motivates adding a locality restriction: we trust the linear approximation near $x_t$, not globally.
 To prevent taking arbitrarily large steps, we add a quadratic penalty for moving away from $x_t$:

 > $$
 f(x) \approx f(x_t) + \langle \nabla f(x_t), x - x_t \rangle + \frac{1}{2\eta} \|x - x_t\|^2,